What will happen to mortgage rates after the election?

 And as history has shown, presidential elections can impact mortgage rates positively, negatively — or not at all.

-So what should you do if you want to buy in 2020?
+So what should you do if you want to buy a house or refinance in the coming months?